-What has, however, developed less confidently within this community is any theoretical conceptualisation of mobile learning and with it any evaluation methodologies specifically aligned to the unique attributes of mobile learning.
+What has, however, developed less confidently within this community is any theoretical conceptualization of mobile learning and with it any evaluation methodologies specifically aligned to the unique attributes of mobile learning.

-Some advocates of mobile learning attempt to define and conceptualise it in terms of devices and technologies; other advocates define and conceptualise it in terms of the mobility of learners and the mobility of learning, and in terms of the learnersâ€™ experience of learning with mobile devices.
+Some advocates of mobile learning attempt to define and conceptualize it in terms of devices and technologies; other advocates define and conceptualize it in terms of the mobility of learners and the mobility of learning, and in terms of the learnersâ€™ experience of learning with mobile devices.

 The paper explores and articulates these issues and the connections between them specifically in the context of the wider and sustained development of mobile learning.